samuelcmace/uwgb-machine-learning-group-project/README.md

 ## Project Setup

-After installing Python on your target system/platform, create and activate a Python virtual envirornment (venv) in the root directory of the project by executing the following:
+After installing Python on your target system/platform, create and activate a Python virtual environment (venv) in the root directory of the project by executing the following:

 ```bash
 python3 -m venv venv